Our Story

 These qualities aptly form the term “E F F E C T O R”.

-The EFFECTORTM model for recruitment
+The EFFECTORTM Model for Recruitment

 This is a human-centered approach which is commonly used in design and management frameworks.
 The approach keeps the experience of the candidate in mind throughout the hiring process.
 At all times throughout the hiring process, the approach seeks to identify EFFECTOR qualities.
 Throughout the journey, a teacher persona is created to reflect teacher types - pinpointing who they are, what they like, what they do in the relevant education context and what EFFECTOR qualities they demonstrate.
 The candidates that best demonstrate most of the EFFECTOR qualities are selected and recruited.

-The EFFECTORTM model for training
+The EFFECTORTM Model for Training

 Studies show that while organisations invest a lot in learning, these learning outcomes don’t always translate into better performance.
 Here the main problem is that learning is often treated as a one-off activity, when instead it should be continuous.
 It is with this in mind that the EFFECTORTM model uses the very innovative Bersin’s Four-E approach to create a continuous learning culture in successful organisations.